kubesail/kubesail-docs/docs/guides/pibox/os.md

 -   Tweaks for stability and performance
 -   Display kernel modules for the 1.3" front panel display

-If you're using our OS Image, this guide has already been completed for you!
+If you're using our OS Image, **this guide has already been completed for you**!
 You can also start with the base 64-bit Raspberry Pi image from https://downloads.raspberrypi.org/raspios_arm64

 ## Dedicating an SSD to Kubernetes